Mapam: History

 The gulf between policy makers in the executive and Mapam members who dominated the leadership of the armed forces was revealed following the military operations in the autumn of 1948.
 In early November the editor of Al HaMishmar, Eliezer Pra'i, received a letter describing events at al-Dawayima.
 There followed a meeting of the Political Committee on 11 November 1948, which was briefed by recently ousted Chief of Staff of the Haganah, Yisrael Galili, about the killing of civilians during Operations Yoav and Hiram.
 Cohen led a call for an independent inquiry.
 The problem for Mapam was that the commanders of these operations were senior Mapam members Yitzhak Sadeh and Moshe Carmel.
 It was agreed to accept Ben-Gurion's internal inquiry.
 In December 1948 party co-leader Meir Ya'ari publicly criticised the Israel Defense Forces for using the expulsion of civilians as an "imperative of strategy".
 This was probably directed at Mapam member Yigal Allon, who had been chief of operations during Operation Danny.

 In the 1949 Constituent Assembly elections, Mapam won 19 seats, becoming the second-largest party in the Knesset after Mapai.
 At the time Mapam did not permit non-Jews to become members and instead sponsored an Arab satellite list, the Popular Arab Bloc, which failed to pass the 1% electoral threshold.
 Although Mapam held coalition talks with Ben-Gurion, it was excluded from the first government.

+In the years following Israel's independence, Mapam benefitted from having comprised the majority of the Palmach, the elite forces of the Haganah during the 1948 Palestine war.

 During the first Knesset, Mapam gained an additional seat when Eliezer Preminger joined after leaving Maki and then setting up his own party, the Hebrew Communists.

+In the 1951 elections Mapam was reduced to 15 seats.
+That Knesset included Rostam Bastuni, the first Arab to represent a Zionist party.
+The far-left of Mapam, consisting of Avraham Berman, Bastuni and Moshe Sneh left Mapam's Knesset Faction to establish the Left Faction in 1952, although they remained Mapam members.
+The Left Faction was more pro-Soviet and more willing to compromise with Arabs than the Mapam party line.